 Anyone watching how pre-schoolers play will notice how much of it is pretend play.
 Young children love it.
-They are not good with drills.
-“Show me and let me try and let’s have fun” works for them.
+They are not good with drills, ha ha!

-Tips to teach young children to float on their back in no time at all.
+Tips to teach young children how to float on their back

-And floating in the water is all about relaxing.
+And floating in the water is all about relaxing, after all!

 TIP 3: Use imagination wherever you can think of it.
 It will make it so much more fun.